ExpressAI/DataLab/docs/WebUI/6_artifact_identification_examples_in_poplular_datasets.md

 ## 4. Observations and conclusions of artifact identification with PMI on the GLUE-qnli

-[GLUE-qnli Artifact Identification Interface](http://datalab.nlpedia.ai/normal_dataset/6177751c8795791d8d46916f/dataset_bias) shows an artifact identification analysis of the GLUE-qnli dataset between several features (e.g. `basic word` and `gender bias`) and `label` (`entailment`, `not-entailment`).
+[GLUE-qnli Artifact Identification Interface](http://datalab.nlpedia.ai/normal_dataset/6177751c8795791d8d46916f/dataset_bias) shows an artifact identification analysis of the GLUE-qnli dataset between several features (e.g. `basic word` and `gender bias`) and labels (`entailment`, `not-entailment`).
 The main observations are summarized as follow:

 <table>
     <tr>